Published on 27/12/2025

 - Assess Equipment Design: Conduct a thorough assessment of the equipment’s design to identify potential residue traps.
 Consider redesigning or modifying parts where feasible.

 - Select Appropriate Cleaning Agents: Choose cleaning agents that are specifically formulated to break down high-viscosity substances.
-Conduct compatibility studies to ensure no adverse effects on equipment.
+Conduct compatibility studies to ensure no

 Regulatory Guidelines: